 Make the Groups – Don’t Allow Students to Choose

 There are several reasons for this.
 First, when students are allowed to choose their group members, some kids get left out.
 This is beyond hurtful.
-And when they are finally assigned to a group, they know they are not wanted.
+When they are finally assigned to a group, they know they are not wanted.
 Also, students do not always make the best choices for group mates.
-And finally if you do the grouping, you can balance them socially and academically.
-Even if you don't want to group them yourself, using Popsicle sticks or some other random method is still better than allowing kids to group themselves.
+Finally, if you do the grouping, you can balance them socially and academically.
+Even if you don’t want to group them yourself, using popsicle sticks or some other random method is still better than allowing kids to group themselves.

 Set Ground Rules about Behavior

 At the top of the list should be treating everyone in the group fairly and with respect.
-Dividing work fairly, listening to every one's ideas should be in there as well.
+Dividing work fairly and listening to everyone’s ideas should be in there as well.
 You might also have a plan for mediating disputes within the group.